cansuk/rock-paper-scissors/README.md

 <br>

 ## :dart: About ##
-Basic Rock-Paper-Scissors with computer.
-It is a pleasure to develop this tiny game which is from my childhood. :innocent:
+Basic Rock-Paper-Scissors against computer.
+It was a pleasure to develop this tiny game which is from my childhood. :innocent:

 ## :rocket: Technologies ##